Alyssa Healy: 2015–present

 She was awarded the Belinda Clarke Medal at the Allan Border Medal ceremony by the CA in 2019.
 In January 2020, she was named in Australia's squad for the 2020 ICC Women's T20 World Cup in Australia.
 In Australia's match against Bangladesh, Healy and Beth Mooney made an opening partnership of 151 runs, the highest partnership for Australia Women for any wicket in a WT20I match.
 In the final, Healy blasted 75 off 39 balls in a player of the match performance, which saw Australia win their 5th title.

 In November 2020, Healy was nominated for the ICC Women's T20I Cricketer of the Decade award.
 On 7 April 2021, in the second WODI against New Zealand, Healy played in her 200th international match.

 In January 2022, Healy was named in Australia's squad for their series against England to contest the Women's Ashes.
 Later the same month, she was named in Australia's team for the 2022 Women's Cricket World Cup in New Zealand.
 In April 2022, she was bought by the Northern Superchargers for the 2022 season of The Hundred in England.
 The following month, Healy was named in Australia's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

+In December 2023, after the retirement of Meg Lanning from international cricket, Healy was appointed as captain of the Australia women's national cricket team in test, one day international and Twenty20 International cricket.

+She was named captain of the Australia squad for the 2024 ICC Women's T20 World Cup and the 2025 Women's Ashes series.

 Records

 Between 21 February and 2 August 2019, Healy held the Guinness World Record for the highest catch of a cricket ball at 82.5m.
 This was set as part of a campaign to mark one year until the start of the 2020 ICC Women's T20 World Cup.
 However, the record has since been surpassed by Kristan Baumgartner, with 114m.
 Alyssa Healy holds the world record for the most runs in a Women's T20 International with 148* (61) at North Sydney Oval on 2 October 2019 against Sri Lanka.
-On 8 March 2020, Alyssa recorded the fastest 50 (off 30 balls) in the history of ICC event finals across formats.
+On 8 March 2020, Healy recorded the fastest 50 (off 30 balls) in the history of ICC event finals across formats before it was broken by Heinrich Klaasen in 2024.